-When you’re looking for a summer dessert that’s fruity and light, pomegranate jelly with vanilla yoghurt pannacotta is just the ticket.
+When you’re looking for a summer dessert that’s fruity and light, this Pomegranate jelly and yoghurt pannacotta is just the ticket.

-Made famous by the Italians, this cooked cream dessert, is easy to make and rather impressive.
-Made with Greek yoghurt and infused with honey, cinnamon and vanilla, it’s almost guilt-free.
-You’ll hardly even miss the cream.
-The creamy pannacotta contrast tartness of the pomegranate perfectly.
-I usually serve this pannacotta after a spicy main course and it’s especially soothing after my Cape Malay curry.
+Made famous by the Italians, this cooked cream dessert, is easy to make and quite impressive.
+The pannacotta is made using Greek yoghurt in place of cream, and infused with honey, cinnamon and vanilla.
+You’ll hardly miss the cream.
+The creamy pannacotta contrast beautifully with the tartness of the pomegranate.
+I usually serve this pannacotta after a spicy main course or as a light dessert after say, a heavier pasta.

-If you can’t find pomegranate juice, grape, apple or berry juice will do just fine.
-Try to avod of juices that contain papaya or pineapple as the enzymes in these juices will break down the protein in the gelatine and prevent the jelly from setting properly.
+If you can’t find pomegranate juice, grape, apple or berry juice will do.
+Try to avoid juices that contain papaya or pineapple as the enzymes in these juices will break down the protein in the gelatine and prevent the jelly from setting.
 Gelatine leaves are readily available from most supermarkets, but can be replaced with gelatine powder.
 The leaves however give the jellies a beautiful clarity.

 250ml pomegranate juice